How To: Plan A Winter Adventure

 4) As a result of rules 1, 2, and 3, winter adventures require more careful planning than summer excursions of equal duration.

-Two winters ago, seven of us hiked into the AMC’s High Cabin on New Hampshire’s Mount Cardigan on New Year’s Day.
+Some winters ago, seven of us hiked into the AMC’s High Cabin on New Hampshire’s Mount Cardigan on New Year’s Day.
 We planned the trip meticulously and had a wonderful time.
 The worst things that happened were we got a late start when two people showed up without having packed the night before (trying to organize a group is like trying to herd cats), and one of our coffee addicts forgot to bring creamer.
 Oh, and we had too much food.

 Last year, however, the AMC stopped providing firewood at the High Cabin, so four of us ventured to the Black Mountain Cabin, on the White Mountain National Forest in Jackson, New Hampshire.
 There, our meticulous planning didn’t go quite as well.
 We’d assumed that firewood supply would be the major problem and we solved that handily.
 But we’d never imagined a woefully inadequate woodstove.
 We still had a wonderful time, but we decided to stay only one night instead of the two we’d planned.

-This year our adventure is scheduled for the Sunday, Monday and Tuesday after Christmas, and we’re off to explore “Nenorod,” one of seven cabins ($45-$75/night) at Merck Forest (802 394-7836) in Rupert, Vermont, right on the New York border.
+This year our adventure is scheduled for the Sunday, Monday and Tuesday after Christmas, and we’re off to explore “Nenorod,” one of seven cabins ($60-$80/night) at Merck Forest (802 394-7836) in Rupert, Vermont, right on the New York border.

 We’ve never been there, never seen the place, which means we need to ask a lot of questions and do a lot of planning to make sure we are comfortable and safe (remember the four rules?).
 We have to plan on snow, ice and cold.